jart/occupywallst/README.rst

 Then open this url :) http://dev.occupywallst.org/

+There's also a backend for modifying the database and writing articles.
+Go to http://dev.occupywallst.org/ and log in as user "OccupyWallSt" with the password "anarchy".

 If you need to customize Django settings for your local install, make a file named ``occupywallst/settings_local.py`` and do it there.